 At Barons Court we teach the Southend Syllabus for RE which allows pupils to increase their knowledge and understanding of a variety of religions and cultures developing empathy with different people and their beliefs around the world.
 Diversity is celebrated at Barons Court, allowing pupils to share experiences and learn from each other so that all pupils leave us equipped for living in the wider world.
 Children study the main beliefs and festivals of the major world religions, examine artefacts and visit local places of worship, in turn developing a secure understanding and empathy with different cultures and beliefs both locally and globally.
 At Barons Court we strongly believe that RE contributes to children’s personal and social development and well-being by promoting mutual respect and tolerance.
 It encourages all children to learn from religions, whilst reflecting on their own thoughts, beliefs and opinions.
 Through our enquiry based curriculum we place a strong emphasis on teaching RE in ways which will challenge children, engage their interest and curiosity and develop their capacity for critical thinking so that they are able to reflect on big questions about life and spirituality – informing their own ideas of their place in the world.

 At Barons Court we recognise that PSHE is an important, integral component of the whole curriculum, it is central to our approach and at the core of our ethos.
 Within our school our PSHE enquiry curriculum provides a range of opportunities for children to make links to other areas of learning, both within school and beyond, and provides opportunities to explore a wide range of social, moral and cultural contexts so that the children can lead confident, healthy, independent lives as informed, active and responsible citizens.
+Our PSHE curriculum is enquiry based, fully inclusive and meets the needs of all learners, starting from the building of strong foundations in our EYFS through to supporting and challenging children on their journey to being secondary school ready, and ultimately ensuring that they are equipped with the cultural capital, skills and knowledge they need to succeed.
 As a school, we strongly believe that by increasing children’s awareness and knowledge of the world around them and providing opportunities to develop their understanding, empathy, respect, fairness and acceptance of themselves and others, as well as providing them with a safe forum and confidence to ask questions, our children will be able to navigate their lives through making positive life choice which allows them to flourish and succeed.

 Modern Foreign Languages – French